UNITED WE ENSURE ACCESS TO

 Programs partnered with United Way in the Basic Needs focus area are required to collaborate with other programs that help transition clients beyond basic needs assistance, and help them move toward long-term self-sustainability.

 - 22,000+ of Chippewa Valley residents struggle to afford the basic cost of living.

 - 111 people reported homeless in Eau Claire County from January 2021 point in time count.

 WHAT WE WILL ACHIEVE

 Chippewa Valley residents will have access to food, shelter and medical services in their time of need.

 - Shelter/Housing - includes sleeping, transitional, warming, and personal hygiene facilities, as well as rental assistance.
 (Does not include energy assistance.)

-- Medical care - includes basic health care and prescriptions.
+- Medical care - basic health care and prescriptions; basic dental care and prescriptions.

 - Programs that enhance access to the above services.

 60,234 MEALS PROVIDED